 Starting a blog is easy.
-How to make money blogging is slightly more difficult.
+Making money with that blog is slightly more difficult.

-First off, the bad news.
-Let’s get out of the way the notion of you’ll make money from blogging overnight.
-It’s not going to happen.
+First, let’s get the bad news out of the way: You’re not going to make money from blogging overnight.
 Blogging is definitely NOT a “get rich quick” scheme.

-Though, a blog can be a very profitable business and great for someone who’s looking to start as a side hustle.
-No joke, it is possible to make 5, 6, and in some cases 7 figures or more a year blogging.
-With hard work and a dash of luck, you sell your blog for seven figures as I did in 2018.
+However, a blog can be a very profitable business.
+It’s great for someone who’s looking to start a side hustle.
+No joke, it’s possible to make five, six, and — in some cases — seven figures or more a year blogging.
+With hard work and a dash of luck, you could sell your blog for $6 million, as I did in 2018.

 Blogging is certainly a legit way to make money online.

-This post is all about how to monetize your blog.
+This post is going to be all about how to monetize your blog.
 We’re going to check out some clear-cut ways to make money online.
 I’ll break down each option and tell you its pros and cons.

 For example, my previous business was an investment blog.
-Most of my revenue was from affiliate marketing.
-Though I could have also made money from ad banners, sponsored posts, digital products, and a membership site.
-It wouldn’t have worked with selling physical products.
+Most of my revenue came from affiliate marketing.
+However, I could have also made money from ad banners, sponsored posts, digital products, and a membership site.
+But selling physical products wouldn’t have worked.

 TL;DR – How to Make Money Blogging

-The list of making money blogging is the degree of difficulty.
-The first option being the easiest whereas the last being the most difficult.
-While there are some outliers, this is pretty much the definitive list of making money online:
+While there are some outliers, this is pretty much the definitive list of ways to make money online:

 1. Consulting and Coaching

 The first and easiest way to make money from your blog is by trading your time for money.
 While I’m not a fan of this type of work for the long term, it can be a great option when you’re just starting out.

-In fact, this very blog I am offering consulting for this very reason.
-I’m in a position financially where I don’t need the income but still would like to help clients who can use my skills.
+In fact, with this blog, I’m offering consulting services.
+I’m in a financial position where I don’t need the income, but I would still like to help clients who can use my skills.

-At some point though, you want to able to scale your skills and make money while you are sleeping.
-Consulting doesn’t allow you to do this as you eventually will need to hire more employees.
-You only get paid for the hours you work and is no different than working at a job.
-Which essentially consulting is.
-With consulting every month the revenue clock starts back at zero.
+However, at some point, you’ll want to scale your skills and make money while you’re sleeping.
+Consulting doesn’t allow you to do this.
+You get paid only for the hours you work.
+It’s really no different than working at a job.

-On the positive side, you can hang your single and be up and running with consulting pretty quickly.
-Your website is effectively a glorified online brochure.
-You use your blog as a sales and marketing tool to attract possible clients.
+On the positive side, you can hang your shingle and be up and running with consulting pretty quickly.
+Essentially, your website is a glorified online brochure.
+You can use your blog as a sales and marketing tool to attract possible clients.

-If you go this route with your blog, make sure you have what I consider the obvious things to facilitate sales.
-Have some sort of sales funnel.
-It can be as simple as your email address and phone number.
-You should have these types of options to get in touch with you:
+If you go this route with your blog, make sure you have some sort of sales funnel in place.
+This can be as simple as posting your email address and phone number.

 - Web signup form